-This year is Mark Buehrle’s third time on the ballot.
-The first time he appeared on 11% of the ballots, last year it was 5.8%.
-I figured his numbers should start growing if he can stay on the ballot for a couple more years, but maybe not.
+This year is Mark Buehrle’s fourth time on the ballot.
+His vote started at 11.0%, then 5.8% and last year, 10.8%.
+I figured his numbers would start growing if he could stay on the ballot for a couple more years.

 Buehrle is one of the most challenging choices on the list.

 Mark was never the best pitcher in the game.
 He received Cy Young votes just once, finishing 6th in 2005, though he likely deserved votes in other seasons.
 Mark only made 5 All-Star teams.
 He never won 20 games (he got 19 once), but in all but his rookie year, he had between 10 and 19 wins.